 Combined with the intimate opportunities to connect with fellow professionals, HITEC has everything you need to enhance your career.

 The Full Conference option is an all-access pass to HITEC Europe that includes: the E20X competition and reception, education sessions, HITEC welcome reception, keynote session, general session and two days of access to the exhibit hall (Wednesday and Thursday).
-Please see the event schedule to learn more and register your interest to attend today.
+Please see the event schedule to learn more and register to attend today.

 Make your reservations now for hotel and travel.
 Special rates have been secured at Melia Palma Bay hotel.
 (Reserve early for best availability.)